Merci-chao/userChrome.js/README.md

 	- Support for tab stacking when dragging multiple tabs.
 On Firefox 146, it can be enabled by setting `browser.tabs.dragDrop.multiselectStacking` to `true`.
 For Firefox 145 and below (including 115), a new boolean preference with that name needs to be created manually.
 	- Add `dragStackPreceding`: stack the preceding selected tabs of the dragged one.
 When dragging the middle tab among selected ones, the following ones of the selected tabs may move forward undesirably.
 Disabling this setting can avoid the issue.
 	- Support drag to pin/unpin on Firefox 115.
 Set `disableDragToPinOrUnpin` to `false` to enable.
 	- Add `privateBrowsingIconOnNavBar`: move the private window icon to Navigation Bar.
 Not available on Firefox 115.
-This setting is forcibly activated when `tabsAtBottom` is enabled.
+Forcibly activated when `tabsAtBottom` is enabled.
 - Changes
 	- In keeping with the original design of Firefox, `spaceAfterTabs`, `spaceAfterTabsOnMaximizedWindow`, `spaceBeforeTabs` and `spaceBeforeTabsOnMaximizedWindow` now affect the spacing at the edges of the Navigation Bar when `tabsAtBottom` is enabled.
 	- In keeping with the original design of Firefox, `gapAfterPinned` now defaults to `0` on Firefox 143 and above.